YumekaMengjiaLYU/jekyll-multilingual/_posts/2020-06-10-sequences-rnn.markdown

 Only condition on N previous words!

 From [Kavita's beautiful post][ref-1]:
->  They are basically a set of co-occuring words within a given window and when computing the n-grams you typically move one word forward (although you can move X words forward in more advanced scenarios).
-For example, for the sentence "The cow jumps over the moon".
-If N=2 (known as bigrams), then the ngrams would be: the cow cow jumps jumps over over the the moon
+> N-grams of texts are extensively used in text mining and natural language processing tasks.
+They are basically a set of co-occurring words within a given window and when computing the n-grams you typically move one word forward (although you can move X words forward in more advanced scenarios).

+> For example, for the sentence “The cow jumps over the moon”.
+If N=2 (known as bigrams), then the ngrams would be:

+> the cow
+cow jumps
+jumps over
+over the
+the moon
 So you have 5 n-grams in this case.
 Notice that we moved from the->cow to cow->jumps to jumps->over, etc, essentially moving one word forward to generate the next bigram.

-If N=3, the n-grams would be:
+> If N=3, the n-grams would be:

-the cow jumps
+> the cow jumps
 cow jumps over
 jumps over the
 over the moon